Sermon delivered at the parish dedication festival of St. Augustine’s Anglican Church, Sunday, August 28, 2016, in Westerville, OH.

-If you would prefer to listen to the audio podcast of this sermon, usually somewhat different from the text below, click here.
+If you prefer to listen to the audio podcast of today’s sermon, usually somewhat different from the text below, click here.

 In the name of God: the Father, the Son, and the Holy Spirit.
 Amen.